Frequently Asked Questions about Voting

 I never received my Vote-by-Mail ballot.
 Can I still vote?

-Registered voters in LA County voters can still vote in person at an official Vote Center.
+Registered voters in LA County can still vote in person at an official Vote Center.
 If you are not yet registered to vote, you will need to register on the spot through a process called Conditional Voter Registration (CVR).

 Voting in Person